Giftbit/lightrail-client-java/README.md

 #### Retrieving the Full Code

-Gift codes are an unguessable alphanumeric string which can be used to redeem the value of a card.
-This value is usually shared with the recipient of the Gift Card in confidence.
-To improve the confidentiality, Lightrail API endpoints which return a `card` object only return its last 4 digits of the code.
-If you want to retrieve the `fullCode` you can do this by calling the `retrieveFullCode()` method on a `GiftCard` object.
-Usually you will email this value directly to the recipient of the Gift Card after creating it and we highly suggest that you refrain from persisting it.
+Gift codes are an unguessable alphanumeric string associate to a gift card which can be used to redeem the value of a card.
+This value is usually shared with the recipient of the gift card in confidence.
+To improve the confidentiality, Lightrail API endpoints which return a `card` object only return the last 4 digits of the code.
+For retrieving the `fullCode` you can call the `retrieveFullCode()` method on a `GiftCard` object.
+Usually you will email this value directly to the recipient of the Gift Card after creating it; we highly suggest that you refrain from persisting it.

 ```java
 Lightrail.apiKey = "<your lightrail API key>";